Stamp Duty Land Tax when you buy property

 There are different rates for residential and non-residential/mixed-use property.

-If the purchase price is £125,000 or less you won’t pay any Stamp Duty Land Tax at all.
-If it’s more than £125,000, you will pay between 1 and 12 per cent of the remaining purchase price, on a sliding scale.
+If the purchase price of residential property is £125,000 or less you won’t pay any Stamp Duty Land Tax at all.
+If it’s more than £125,000, you will pay between 1% and 12% of the remaining purchase price, on a sliding scale.

 First time buyers